 Andrea (Massaro) O’Connor

 As the Foundation’s Grants Manager, Andrea partners with Foundation investees to create grantee agreements, and monitor their implementation and impact.
 Andrea has always wanted a career focused on helping others, and she is particularly honored to support the many talented changemakers in her hometown of Springfield, OH.
 The Foundation’s unofficial archivist, Andrea can name both the details of every investment, as well as the most groundbreaking aspects of each.
 In addition to her work with the Foundation, Andrea serves as an Advisory Council Member of the Women’s Partnership Fund, and sits on the Community Health Foundation Board.
 She is an Advocate for Second Harvest Food Bank, and a former volunteer for the Clark County Leadership Academy, of which she is also a 2017 graduate.
-Andrea currently resides in Springfield with her husband, daughter, and rescue dog.
+Andrea currently resides in Springfield with her husband, two children, and rescue dog.